Paula Richman: Education

 Richman completed her undergraduate degree at Oberlin College in 1974, an MA at Princeton University and the University of Chicago, followed by a PhD at the University of Chicago and a research affiliation with the Tamil Department at the American College in Madurai, India.
 She began her study of the Ramayana and the Tamil language during her education.
 She studied Tamil for two years in Coimbatore and Madurai.

 Career

-Richman was faculty at Swarthmore College, Western Washington University, and Colby College, and then became a member of the faculty at Oberlin College in 1985.
+Richman was faculty at Swarthmore College, Western Washington University, and Colby College before becoming a member of the faculty at Oberlin College in 1985.
 In 1997, she was named to the Irvin E. Houck professorship in Humanities for a period of five years.
 During her career, she traveled to conduct lectures, including to India and Copenhagen.

 Richman and her co-editor Rustom Bharucha spent eight years developing the book Performing the Ramayana Tradition: Enactments, Interpretations and Arguments, which includes essays, photographs, interviews, and scripts for theatrical productions, and was published in 2021.